 There’s no need to remove the information panels from your dashboard.
 Just leave things as they are, or reorganize some of the panels to suit your preferences.

 We will not be deleting this category.
-The reason for this is that WordPress doesn’t allow you to have a site with no categories.
-All WordPress posts must be assigned to a category, so the default ‘Uncategorized’ category cannot be deleted.
+The reason for this is that WordPress does not allow you to have a site with no post categories.
+All posts must be assigned to a post category, so the default ‘Uncategorized’ category cannot be deleted.